TyckoLab/CloudASM/README.md

 The pipeline follows these steps:

 1. Create a bisulfite-converted genome from the reference genome that was chosen
-2. Unzip fastq files and split them into smaller files.
+2. Unzip fastq files and split them into smaller files ("chards").
 3. Trim each pair of fastq files
 4. Align each pair of fastq files
-5. Merge BAM files per chromosome and prepare them for variant calling.
+5. Merge BAM files per chromosome and prepare them for variant and net methylation calling.
 6. Net methylation calling
-7. Re-calibration of BAM files
+7. Re-calibrate of BAM files
 8. Variant calling
 9. Allele-specific methylation calling